Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Additional Qualitative Results

 \section{Additional Qualitative Results}

-We provide additional qualitative results of our model on the pairwise and multi-view point cloud registration tasks on various datasets in this section, as shown in \cref{fig:pairwise_benchmark_quali}, \cref{fig:multiview_quali_1}, \cref{fig:multiview_quali_2}, and \cref{fig:modelnet_quali}.
+We provide additional qualitative results of our model on the pairwise and multi-view point cloud registration tasks on various datasets in this section, as shown in \cref{fig:pairwise_benchmark_quali}, \cref{fig:multiview_quali_1}, \cref{fig:multiview_quali_tls}, \cref{fig:multiview_quali_crossdomain}, and \cref{fig:modelnet_quali}.

 We also provide some failure cases of our model in \cref{fig:failure_cases}.
-It is shown that our model sometimes fails to correctly register the point clouds in the cases of (i) very low overlap ratio or even no overlap due to the thickness of walls (NSS, ScanNet++); (ii) complex scenes unseen during training (TLS tunnel, TLS forest).
-From the examples shown for NSS, it is shown that our model can still guess the reasonable global layout of the scene for the ambiguous failed cases.
+It is shown that our model sometimes fails to correctly register the point clouds in the cases of very low overlap ratio or even no overlap due to the thickness of wall.
+From the examples shown for NSS dataset, it is shown that our model can still guess the reasonable global layout of the scene for the ambiguous failed cases.